Moses of Mardin in Vienna

 Agreement between Pope John Paul II and Patriarch Ignatius Zakka

-“Bishops are encouraged to promote sharing of facilities for theological education”, common declaration of Pope John Paul II and H.H.
-Mor Ignatius Zakka I 23.6.1984.
+“Bishops are encouraged to promote sharing of facilities for theological education”, common declaration between Pope John Paul II and H.H.
+Mor Ignatius Zakka I, 23.6.1984.

 An official agreement between Pope John Paul II and Patriarch Ignatius Zakka I encouraged collaboration in the field of theological education between the Catholic and Syrian Orthodox churches.

 In 1985 Pro Oriente established a branch in Salzburg.
 In 1988 the Syriac Orthodox church was officially recognised in Austria.
 In 1989 Initiativer Christlicher Orient (ICO), was established as “Friends of Tur Abdin” in Linz, which holds its annual meetings in Salzburg.

 Syriac Theology in Salzburg